Dynamics of scrape-off layer filaments in detached conditions: Filament evolution

 \subsection{Dependence of critical size}

-The vorticity closing mechanism, and thus the dynamics of filaments strongly depends on the size of the filament with respect to the critical size $\delta^*$.
-For small filaments, i.e. $\delta_\perp < \delta^*$, the vorticity is closed mostly in the drift plane, and the filament velocity increases monotonically with size.
-For large filaments, the vorticity is closed predominantly via parallel dynamics, and a monotonic decrease with filament size is expected.
+The sink for the vorticity drive, and thus the dynamics of filaments strongly depends on the size of the filament with respect to the critical size $\delta^*$.
+For small filaments, i.e. $\delta_\perp < \delta^*$, the vorticity is balanced mostly in the drift plane, and the filament velocity increases monotonically with size.
+For large filaments, the vorticity is balanced predominantly via parallel dynamics, and a monotonic decrease with filament size is expected.

 To further understand the influence of detachment on filament dynamics, different sized filaments where seeded on the background profiles.
 The result of the filament size scan is shown in fig.~\ref{f:peakboth}.